-Breads and cereals are good sources of fibre, carbohydrates, protein and a wide range of vitamins and minerals.
+Bread and cereals are good sources of fibre, carbohydrates, protein and a wide range of vitamins and minerals.
 This food group should form the main source of kilojoules (energy) in the diet.
 Grains are an essential part of a healthy diet, providing nutrients and energy for a child’s normal growth and development.

 Whole grains vs processed (white) grains

 Whole grain foods are any foods that contain every part of the grain, including the outer layers, bran and germ.
-Processed, white grains have the bran removed which is where many of the nutrients are stored; they therefore end up having less nutritional value than whole grains.
-It is possible to purchase fortified grains and cereals in which the lost nutrients have been replaced by the manufacturer, however, wholegrain foods are still the best option.
+Processed, white grains have the bran removed which is where many of the nutrients are stored; they therefore, end up having less nutritional value than whole grains.
+It is possible to purchase fortified grains and cereals in which the lost nutrients have been replaced by the manufacturer.
+However, wholegrain foods are still the best option.

-For children, offer a variety of breads and cereals each day and choose predominately wholegrain products.
+For children, offer a variety of bread and cereals each day and choose predominately wholegrain products.
 The recommended daily serves for children and adolescents are shown below.
 It should be noted that the number of serves varies according to activity levels, age and health status.

 |2-8 years||9-11 years||12-13 years||14-18 years|

-- 1/2 cup cooked rice, pasta, noodles, barley, buckwheat, semolina, polenta, couscous, bulgur or quinoa (75–120g)
+- 1/2 cup (75-120g) cooked rice, pasta, noodles, barley, buckwheat, semolina, polenta, bulgur or quinoa

-• 1/2 cup cooked porridge (120g)
+- 1/2 cup (120g) cooked porridge

-• 1/4 cup flour (30g)
+- 1/4 cup (30g) muesli